mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 In spiritual life, you cannot always stay in the strong spiritual faith.
 Even though you believe that you have strong spiritual faith, still within the faith you can see the up and down [slide].
 Sometimes you don’t want, sometimes you want.
 Sometimes you have doubt.
 You become very skeptical.
 Apparently you do zazen strongly, you believe Buddhism, but still there is skeptical doubt.
 So doubt and skepticism, [...] this is kind of “backsliding” your faith.

 More or less, we have this kind of backsliding faith.
-So in order to have a not-backsliding faith, we have to practice for a long time.
+In order to have a not-backsliding faith, we have to practice for a long time.
 But basically, we are already living in the realm of un-backsliding faith, because we are already embraced by the essence of existence, beings.
 [Whether] you realize or you don’t realize, you are embraced by the universe.
 So from this point, wherever you may go, you are always at the stage of not-backsliding faith, already.

 But we don’t *see* it.
 That’s a problem for us.
 That’s why we have to notice, we have to realize it, and we have to practice it.